rosano/home/content/blog/2025-10-01-bringing-lyrics-home.md

 With just this one semantic unit to divide the information, each song can get it's own page automatically.
 But I can still easily move things around if I change my mind.
 This fulfills my principle of "presenting things consistently regardless of how I organize the files".

 Adding a *topic* to collections lets me combine collections from a certain context (such as [my Brazilian popular music](https://rosano.ca/lyrics/topic/brazil/)).
-As it shows recent items first, I have a list roughly in order of discovery without any 'blog post' system.
+As it shows recent items first, I have a list roughly in order of discovery without any 'blog post' system; time is somewhat relevant but it doesn't need to be super precise.

 <roco-divider></roco-divider>